 - Spread the sloppy joe pizza sauce filling over the cheese, then repeat with another layer of cheese slices.
 Cover with the top..

-- Mix the melted butter with ¼ tsp of garlic salt.
+- Mix the melted butter with ¼ teaspoon of garlic salt.
 Brush over the top of the rolls.
-Sprinkle with 1 Tbsp grated Parmesan cheese.
+Sprinkle with 1 tablespoon grated Parmesan cheese.